bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

 ### An example workflow: `toil_scripts.adam_kmers.count_kmers`

-For an example of how to use ADAM with Toil, let's look at the [toil_scripts.adam_kmers.count_kmers](https://github.com/BD2KGenomics/toil-scripts/blob/master/src/toil_scripts/adam_kmers/count_kmers.py) module.
+For an example of how to use ADAM with Toil, let us look at the [toil_scripts.adam_kmers.count_kmers](https://github.com/BD2KGenomics/toil-scripts/blob/master/src/toil_scripts/adam_kmers/count_kmers.py) module.
 This module has three parts: